Skip to main content

 • Organized by client and month

-• Track hours allocated vs hours used
+• Track scheduled hours (from tasks) vs logged hours (time entries)

 • Appear in team schedules